raykrishardi/golang-ansible-role/roles/go/README.md

 Example Playbook
 ----------------

-Please refer to `testapp.yml` for an example playbook
+Please refer to `testapp.yml` for an example playbook (including overwritting the default ansible role variable value)

-Including an example of how to use your role (for instance, with variables passed in as parameters) is always nice for users too:

-    - hosts: servers
-      roles:
-         - { role: username.rolename, x: 42 }

 License
 -------